real estate team in negtotiation

 • Have comparable market information at hand – It is hard for a buyer to refute or disprove comparable market evidence.
 The same will be the case when working with sellers; don’t forget to condition your seller to the prevailing market conditions.
 If you specialise in a property type and location, it should be relatively easy for you to come up with comparable market results and listing detail at the right time and in the right way.
 Use that information as part of the property negotiation.

-• Qualify the parties beforehand – You will come across many people that think they can purchase a commercial investment property; however, the reality may be totally different given the existing loan value ratios and financing policies across the banking industry.
-Don’t waste your time with buyers or sellers that have not been totally qualified and questioned.
-Get to the real facts of the matter and the financial capabilities of the parties.
+• Qualify the parties beforehand — Many people think they can purchase a commercial investment property; however, the reality may be totally different given the existing loan value ratios and financing policies across the banking industry.
+Don’t waste your time with buyers or sellers who have not been totally qualified and questioned.
+Get to the real facts of the matter and the parties’ financial capabilities.

 • Write down all critical factors of property conversation or negotiation – Many a property transaction has been disputed or derailed due to disputes arising between the parties and disagreements inflaming the negotiation.
 The only way you can protect yourself from the complexities of any property transaction is to take plenty of notes and support any offer or counteroffer situation in writing.